We are the Steven Schmiedeknecht Family and we shepherd a flock of purebred Merino sheep in West Michigan.

 The name, Wool Haven, was born from a longing to create a safe place (“haven”) for all things wool related.
-Here, you will find some of the items I love to create and create with.

 In 2019, we introduced three purebred Merino ewes (moorits and a white) to our farm from Mendenhall Wool Ranch (California).

-In the spring of 2024, we moved the family and farm to the countryside and also introduced more purebred Merino ewes (moorit, dark brown, black and silver) and another purebred Merino ram (moorit).
-We now live on 60 acres, where we hope to continue growing and raising our family, flock and farm.
+In the spring of 2024, we moved the family and farm to the countryside and also introduced more purebred Merino ewes (moorit, dark brown, black and silver) and Brunetti, another purebred Merino ram (moorit) from Black Sheep Farm (Virginia).
+As a lamb (at 5 months on full feed), Brunetti’s wool fleece tested at 18.7 micron average and with a 99.5% comfort factor.

 Here at Wool Haven, our desire is to raise beautiful and thriving purebred Merino sheep with superior genetics, giving exquisitely dense and uniform fine wool fleeces with lovely, soft handle (low micron count and high comfort factor), impressive crimp, staple length and lock structure, from sheep with proper and sound body conformations that display the Merino breed standard honorably.
 Holly has a particular interest in the recessive color genetics of Merinos and hopes to focus on a breeding program that will allow for the expression of the gorgeous range of beautiful fleece colors (moorit, dark browns, silvers and variegated fleeces) in future lambs.